DETAILED ACTION

 a controller (computer or control unit, par 0110) in communication with the dosing cylinder and the pump (chemical product tank 6F is provided with a system that controls the float 6B and interacts with the computer or the control unit, par 0110), the controller including a processor and a memory with instructions (process is controlled and programmed by the computer, par 0117) which, when executed, cause the processor to (computer that controls the process, par 0122):

-initiate driving of the fluid into the dosing cylinder (chemical product is pumped by the filling pump 7 and placed into a tank 6F, par 0109; an order from the operator starts the refilling sequence, pars 0107-0108),
+initiate driving of the sterilant fluid into the dosing cylinder (chemical product is pumped by the filling pump 7 and placed into a tank 6F, par 0109; an order from the operator starts the refilling sequence, pars 0107-0108),

 Childers II teaches an analogous dosing storage tank for disinfecting solution (Abstract, pars 0017-0027, FIG. 1) wherein the level of the dosing tank is monitored with an ultrasonic level sensor/transmitter (par 0033), enabling the controller to similarly control the flow rates to match predetermined dosing amounts (par 0041) by measuring the volume in the tank (the total volume of feed water directed to the dosing storage tank is measured, pars 0018 and 0033).

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to replace the float sensor of Goncalves with an ultrasonic level sensor/transmitter as taught by Childers II.
-Doing so would predictably provide the same level sensing capability for the dosing cylinder that is readily integrated with a dosing flow control system as demonstrated by Childers II.
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to replace the float sensor of Goncalves with an ultrasonic level sensor/transmitter configured with the controller to convert the detected height into a volumetric measurement as taught by Childers II because the use of an ultrasonic level sensor would predictably provide the same level sensing capability for the dosing cylinder in a way that can be convertible into a useful volume measurement as demonstrated by Childers II.

-30. Claim 11 is rejected under 35 U.S.C.
-103 as being unpatentable over Goncalves (US 20170312378 A1) as applied to claim 1 above, and further in view of Tremblay et al (US 20130236373 A1).
+26. Claim 11 is rejected under 35 U.S.C.
+103 as being unpatentable over Goncalves (US 20170312378 A1) and Childers II (US 20050084411 A1) as applied to claim 1 above, and further in view of Tremblay et al (US 20130236373 A1).

-Regarding claim 11, Goncalves teaches the system of claim 1, further comprising a user interface device coupled to and in communication with the controller (automation system coupled to components that interface with the user that include RFID, TAG, or microchip and system printer, par 0106).
+Regarding claim 11, Goncalves as modified by Childers II teaches the system of claim 1, further comprising a user interface device coupled to and in communication with the controller (automation system coupled to components that interface with the user that include RFID, TAG, or microchip and system printer, par 0106).
 However, Goncalves does not teach the user interface device as interpreted under 35 U.S.C.
 112(f) to include “a screen or one or more user actuated buttons or triggers to allow to user to read information and alter the sterilization process as desired”.

-Tremblay teaches an analogous metering system provided for metering hydrogen peroxide into an evacuated vessel (Abstract, pars ) including a reservoir 220 equipped with a level sensor (par 0040) wherein the control system is provided with a user interface 118, preferably a touch-sensitive liquid crystal display (LCD) screen 118 and a printer 119
+Tremblay teaches an analogous metering system provided for metering hydrogen peroxide into an evacuated vessel (Abstract, pars 0008-0010 and 0015) including a reservoir 220 equipped with a level sensor (par 0040) wherein the control system is provided with a user interface 118, preferably a touch-sensitive liquid crystal display (LCD) screen 118 and a printer 119 allowing the user to receive and transmit information necessary for use of the apparatus (par 0118).

 Conclusion